NOW AVAILABLE: G U E S T #8

 Angela Caporaso is an Italian artist and women book artist.
 Angela Caporaso's art has always been characterized by a constant research and experimentation.
 Since her first exhibitions, which date back to the eighties, she has revealed a constant strain towards new expressive languages.
 This constant research led Angela to contaminate sign with colour, font with image, literature with painting, as though one single medium was not sufficient to express her complex imaginative world.

-NOW AVAILABLE: G U E S T #10 edited by Jenny Penberthy see here for Jenny’s introduction the tenth issue features new work by: ...
+NOW AVAILABLE: G U E S T #12 edited by Jim Johnstone see here for Jim’s introduction the twelfth issue features new work by: ...

 NOW AVAILABLE: G U E S T #5 edited by D.W.
 Adams see here for D.W.
 Adam’s introduction and biography the fifth issue features new work by:...